the-pirated-sardar/portfolio-2024/README.md

 Welcome to the repository for my personal portfolio website.
 This website is a comprehensive showcase of my work, achievements, and experiences as a Computer Science undergraduate passionate about technology and its applications.

+## Deplyed Website

+The website is deployed and live at [prateek-arora.com](https://prateek-arora.com/).
+Hosted via GitHub Pages.

 ## Website Overview

 The website is structured with the following main sections: